Rhetorical device: Discourse level

 Discourse level rhetorical devices rely on relations between phrases, clauses and sentences.
 Often they relate to how new arguments are introduced into the text or how previous arguments are emphasized.
 Examples include antanagoge, apophasis, aporia, hypophora, metanoia and procatalepsis.

 Amplification/Pleonasm

 Amplification involves repeating a word or expression while adding more detail, to emphasise what might otherwise be passed over.
 This allows one to call attention to and expand a point to ensure the reader realizes its importance or centrality in the discussion.

 Pleonasm involves using more words than necessary to describe an idea.
 This creates emphasis and can introduce additional elements of meaning.

 Antanagoge

 Antanagoge involves "placing a good point or benefit next to a fault criticism, or problem in order to reduce the impact or significance of the negative point".

 One scenario involves a situation when one is unable to respond to a negative point and chooses instead to introduce another point to reduce the accusation's significance.

+Antanagoge can also be used to positively interpret a negative situation: